 Avocado and mango ceviche

-Inspired by Polynesian ceviche, which uses a large amount of lime juice and coconut cream, my fish-free version has all the flavor and a lot more nutrients.
+Inspired by Polynesian ceviche, which uses a large amount of lime juice and coconut cream, my fish-free version has all the flavor and many more nutrients.
 It's great served with gluten-free coconut tortilla chips to use as a spoon.

 Serves 4 people: